smoldata/smol-docs/ssh-keys.md

 * `Host pinto` establishes a new set of rules under the shortcut name `pinto`.
 * `Hostname pinto.smoldata.org` is the full hostname used to login.
 * `User dphiffer` sets which username to use to login to the server (you will want to change this to your own username).
-* `IdentityFile ~/.ssh/id_rsa` uses your private key instead of requiring a password.
-If you set a password when you generated the private key, you'll need to enter that password to use it.
-The macOS keychain app will offer to remember that private key password, which means you won't need to enter it each time you login.
+* `IdentityFile ~/.ssh/id_rsa` assigns your private key as the login credential instead of requiring a passphrase.
 * `ForwardAgent yes` sets up SSH key forwarding, which makes your private key usable from an SSH session on the server.

 ## Set up SSH key forwarding